-We must stand in prayer on behalf of our brothers and sisters crying out for comfort, support, and protection.
+We must stand in solidarity with Christians who are crying out for comfort, support, and strength.

 Myanmar is currently ranked by the World Watch List as the 23rd most dangerous place in the world for Christians.

 Violent clashes between Muslim and Christian groups in the Central African Republic (C.A.R.) make it a volatile place for Christ-followers.

 Nepali Christians represent less than 2 percent of the population and are frequently targeted by extremist groups, particularly Hindu and Maoist factions.

 Christians who operate apart from the government-approved churches of China are subject to discrimination, arrest, and threats.

 India is a rich tapestry of culture, ethnicity, and religion.
 But a hostile political atmosphere is making it difficult for Christians to practice their faith in Christ.

 Boko Haram, the militant Islamist group, continues to terrorize Christians in Nigeria and has forced millions to flee their homes in fear of capture.

 In North Korea, being a Christian is forbidden by law.
 Public expressions of faith, worship, evangelism, or possession of Bibles have been known to end in execution.